-We provide additional qualitative denoising results for three real cryo-ET datasets---\emph{mitochondria}, \emph{vesicle}, and \emph{VEEV}---in \Cref{fig:cryoet_results_appendix}.
+We provide additional qualitative denoising results for three real cryo-ET datasets, \emph{mitochondria}, \emph{vesicle}, and \emph{VEEV}, in \Cref{fig:cryoet_results_appendix}.
 As in the main paper, all methods operate directly on the noisy 3D reconstructions, which contain both strong Poisson noise from low electron dose and missing-wedge artifacts from limited tilt angles.
-Because clean ground-truth volumes and raw tilt-series are unavailable, we focus on visual comparisons of structural fidelity across methods.

 Across all three datasets, \method{} produces the best trade-off between noise removal, contrast enhancement, and preservation of fine structures.
 In the \emph{mitochondria} volume, \method{} sharpens inner and outer mitochondrial membranes, whereas SC-Net~\cite{cryoet2021} and NLM~\cite{nonlocalmeansforCT2017} over-smooth these thin membranes and suppress low-contrast internal detail.
 For the \emph{vesicle} volume, \method{} enhances vesicle boundaries and resolves small sub-vesicular structures while suppressing the granular background noise that remains in the input and NLM outputs.
 For the \emph{VEEV} dataset, \method{} recovers a clear, smooth viral boundary while simultaneously enhancing the thin, elongated groove-like structure in the upper-left region of the slice.
 This feature is faint and partially obscured in the noisy input and NLM outputs, and SC-Net tends to over-smooth it together with the surrounding membrane.
 In contrast, \method{} preserves the narrow linear indentation with high contrast, revealing its full shape.
 This example highlights the ability of \method{} to recover subtle, low-contrast morphological details.
 Together with the \emph{centriole} results shown in the main paper, these examples indicate that \method{} can reliably denoise real cryo-ET volumes while preserving delicate biological morphology in the absence of ground-truth supervision.